scarf-sh/scarf-js/README.md

 - The operating system you are using
 - Your IP address will be used to look up any available company information.
 The IP address itself will be subsequently deleted.
 - Limited dependency tree information.
-Scarf sends the package name and version for certain packages (provided they are not scoped packages, `@org/package-name`, which are assumed to be private):
+Scarf sends the name and version of the package(s) that directly depend on scarf-js.
+Additionally, scarf-js will send SHA256-hashed name and version for the following packages in the dependency tree:
-  - Packages in the dependency tree that directly depend on Scarf.
-  - Packages that depend on a package that depends on Scarf.
+  - Packages that depend on a package that depends on scarf-js.
   - The root package of the dependency tree.
+This allows Scarf to provide maintainers information about which public packages are using their own, without exposing identifying details of non-public packages.

 ### As a user of a package using Scarf, how can I opt out of analytics?